mjenior/promptpal/README.md

 - top_p (float): Range from 0.0 to 2.0, lower values increase determinism, and higher values increase determinism.
 - verbose (bool): If True, prints detailed logs and status messages.
 - silent (bool): If True, silences all StdOut messages.
-- tokens (dict): Tracks token usage for prompt and completion.
-- summary (bool): If True, summarizes the current conversation context to reference later.

 For simplicity, after initializing with the desired parameters the only user-executable method is **CreateAgent.request()** to submit prompts to the API.
 After which the **CreateAgent.message** attribute is then available containing the system response text.